ADVERSE REACTIONS

 During prophylactic administration of mefloquine to indigenous populations in malaria-endemic areas, the following occasional alterations in laboratory values were observed: transient elevation of transaminases, leukocytosis or thrombocytopenia.

-Because of the long half-life of mefloquine, adverse reactions to mefloquine may occur or persist up to several weeks after the last dose.
+Because of the long half-life of mefloquine, adverse reactions to mefloquine may occur or persist up to several weeks after discontinuation of the drug.